Winners will be chosen according to the following criteria:

 If stock images, clip art or any other ‘third party’ items are included, the sources must be noted.

-Please note: Crime Stoppers WA Ltd reserves the right to perpetually use, promote, copy, distribute or edit any submitted material it deems suitable, with acknowledgment to the source where feasible.
+Please note: Crime Stoppers WA Ltd/WA Police reserve the right to perpetually use, promote, copy, distribute or edit any submitted material it deems suitable, with acknowledgment to the source where feasible.